krystleM26/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+It solves the prop-drilling problem

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions: carries info called payload from the store that must have a type attribute to help user functions performance.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+Redux-thunk allows you to write action creators that return a function instead of an action.
 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+While I like redux because it helps your move around the code to see what things are doing, I want to really grasp Context due to its simplicity and minimal need of extra files.